Albuquerque Workers’ Compensation Attorney

 What Damages Can I Recover?

 A workers’ compensation claim provides reimbursement for the economic losses you suffer as a result of an accident.
 It will pay for the cost of your medical care, including any procedures or therapy required for your recovery.
 Workers’ compensation will also pay for a portion of your lost wages – the exact amount will depend on your company’s insurance policy.

 Workers’ compensation benefits do not cover non-economic losses such as pain, suffering, or loss in life quality.
 These damages are only available in third-party tort claims.

-New Mexico Workers’ Compensation Laws
+What are New Mexico Workers’ Compensation Laws?

 Nearly every state, including New Mexico, has passed laws mandating employers carry workers’ compensation insurance.
 The majority of employers, with the exception of very small businesses, fall under this umbrella.
 Under New Mexico law, employers with three or more employees must purchase workers’ compensation insurance policies that kick in when a worker suffers an injury on the job.

 Workers’ compensation systems are no-fault, which means that you won’t have to prove your employer was negligent to collect benefits.
 All that you must prove is that you suffered an injury or illness, and it directly related to your work duties.
 Even a car accident that occurred on company time may qualify for workers’ compensation benefits.